Hypercubesoft/HCLineChartView/README.md

 In any case, you can download and run HCLineChartView Demo project from this repository.
 In this project, there is an example of usage where you can find out how to use this library.

-## Short preview of HCChartLineView basic parameters and methods
+## Short preview of HCLineChartView basic parameters and methods

-For the better understanding how to use those parameters and methods, here is the short overview of basic HCChartLineView attributes and methods which you can use to setup chart.
+For the better understanding how to use those parameters and methods, here is the short overview of basic HCLineChartView attributes and methods which you can use to setup chart.

-### HCChartLineView basic attributes
+### HCLineChartView basic attributes

 #### Chart Background Settings
 ```objective-c